MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionXPathQuery.md

 ### -XmlFilePath

-Specify the path to the XML file on client computers that will be used to assess compliance.
+Specifies the path to the XML file on client computers that will be used to assess compliance.
 Configuration Manager supports the use of all Windows system environment variables and the %USERPROFILE% user variable in the path name.

 ```yaml
 Type: String